India-Abhishek/Java-Dev/JAVA Spring boot MS/OOPs/OOPs Readme.md

         WE create a class file >> this class file get compiled to crrate a byte code>> byte code goes to the JVM and creates an object.
         Class consist of blocks, constructor, variables, methods, inner classes and inner interfaces.

+Encapsulation -
+        private variable is only access witthin the class.